 Green (Sheng) Puerh

 Purple Dawn Puerh Autumn (2013).
-Great everyday green puerh, from rare purple hued leaves, the same healthy pigmentation found in grapes and rasberries.
-The deep golden brew has only slight astringency.
-An initial aroma of magnolia, lilac, and pine; later steeping produces a pure woodsy taste, with a refreshing and cooling quality.
-The qi is gently penetrating, going to the heart and then then spreading through the rest of the body.
+Great everyday green puerh, from rare purple hued leaves, the same healthy pigmentation found in wine grapes.
+Viewed in a heat tempered glass cup, the infusion is cloudy golden-bronze.
+Initial aroma of lilac, leather, and a cedar forest after rain, only slight astringency with pure woodsy taste.
+The qi is gently penetrating, going to the heart and then then spreading through the rest of the body and connecting you with the earth.
 Grown at an elevation of more than 4500 feet in the famous Menghai region of Yunnan.
-This tea is crafted under the direct supervision of one of the most famous Puerh Tea Masters in China, “Mr. Old Comrade,” Zhou Bingliang, who began his career as a co-founder of the famed Menghai Tea Factory in 1957.
+This tea is crafted under the direct supervision of one of the most famous Puerh Tea Masters in China, “Mr. Old Comrade,” Zhou Bingliang, who began his career as a co-founder of the famed Menghai Tea Company in 1957. .
 200 gram tea cake, $75

 Dark Tea (Hei Cha) is a unique black tea made from a fermented and fully oxidized leaf, with a slightly sweet aftertaste.

 Liu An Bamboo Basket.
-In a class by itself, some people consider this a hei cha (dark tea) even though it is crafted like a Puerh.
 Picked in Anhui Province in 2006, this spectacular tea has been aged in a bamboo basket covered with bamboo leaves.
-The taste is a cross between a green tea and a roasted oolong tea, with bamboo fragrance in the background.
+The taste is a cross between a roasted oolong and puerh, with bamboo fragrance in the background.
 Liu An Tea was a favorite medicinal tonic during the Ming Dynasty.
-Woodsy, expansive, and smooth, with a honeycomb aroma lingering in the cup.
+Woodsy, expansive, and smooth, a honeycomb aroma lingering in the cup.
 250 gram (8.8 oz.) basket $53